Support Your Local Sheriff!: Production

-Early in pre-production, Paramount Pictures threatened a lawsuit because the studio contended that the first scene was "lifted" from their musical Paint Your Wagon (1969) where a similar gold mine discovery is featured.
-Eventually, Garner was able to show where the original screenplay had found its source material, and the lawsuit went away.
+During preproduction, Paramount Pictures threatened a lawsuit when the studio contended that the first scene was "lifted" from their Paint Your Wagon (1969), where a similar gold mine discovery is featured.
+Eventually, Garner was able to show where the original screenplay found its source material, and the lawsuit was dropped.

-Bowers later said "I should have directed it.
-Not that Burt didn't do a perfectly good job.
-But it was my script and there were things in it that I would have gotten that he didn't get."
+Bowers later said, "I should have directed it.
+Not that Burt (Kennedy) didn't do a perfectly good job, but it was my script and there were things in it that I would have gotten that he didn't get."

 Reception

-According to Garner, Support Your Local Sheriff was initially considered a "bomb" and did did not do any business in its first week, with United Artists clamoring to pull the film.
-Garner challenged them to match a $10,000 stake to keep the film in one theatre for a week.
-The result was impressive as "word of mouth" increased attendance until crowds were around the theatre by the end of the engagement.
+According to Garner, Support Your Local Sheriff was initially considered a "bomb" and did not do much business in its first week, with United Artists threatening to pull the film.
+Garner challenged them to match his $10,000 stake to keep the film in one theatre for a week.
+The result was impressive: "Word of mouth" increased attendance until crowds were around the theatre by the end of the engagement.
 Support Your Local Sheriff was the 20th-most popular film at the U.S. box office in 1969.

 Support Your Local Sheriff received mixed-to-positive critical reviews.
-It holds a 80% rating on Rotten Tomatoes based on sixteen reviews.
+It holds a 80% rating on Rotten Tomatoes based on 16 reviews.

-In 1971 Bower estimated he would earn $500,000 on the film due to his percentage of the profits.
+In 1971, Bower estimated he would earn $500,000 on the film due to his percentage.

 Follow-up

-In 1971, director Burt Kennedy reteamed with James Garner, Harry Morgan, and Jack Elam to make another Western comedy, Support Your Local Gunfighter, with different characters but a similar comedic tone.
-Many of the original supporting cast reappeared as well.
+In 1971, director Burt Kennedy reteamed with James Garner, Harry Morgan, and Jack Elam on another Western comedy, Support Your Local Gunfighter, with different characters, but a similar tone.